...

 What Is a SMAS Facelift?

 A SMAS facelift is a modern facelift technique that targets the deeper support layer of the face rather than just pulling the skin.
-By focusing on the Superficial Musculo-Aponeurotic System (SMAS), surgeons can lift and reposition sagging tissues in a way that looks more natural and lasts longer, making it an important option in the smas vs deep plane facelift conversation.
+By focusing on the Superficial Musculo-Aponeurotic System (SMAS), surgeons can lift and reposition sagging tissues in a way that looks more natural and lasts longer.
+The full SMAS technique reference — including plication versus imbrication strategy, candidacy criteria, and where SMAS remains the preferred choice — is documented on our SMAS facelift overview.

 How the SMAS facelift works: the basics of the SMAS layer